sharathgopinath/microservice-kubernetes-demo/README.md

 # Microservice Kubernetes Demo
-A simple Asp.Net Core API project with EF Core and Sql server, running on Kubernetes (AWS EKS / local Docker desktop environment)
+This project demonstrates the deployment of a two container app on Kubernetes (on AWS EKS / local Docker desktop environment)-
+1. Container 1 - is a basic Product API endpoint with CRUD operations
+2. Container 2 - mssql server container (image - mcr.microsoft.com/mssql/server:2019-latest)

+When running for the first time, the application runs EF code first migrations to setup the required db schema.

-This demo uses the same application which was used to demonstrate an ASP.NET application running on Docker container locally.
+This demo uses the same application which was used to demonstrate an ASP.NET application with EF Core running on Docker container locally.
 Please refer it to quickly spin up an app in your local Docker environment without Kubernetes - https://github.com/sharathgopinath/microservice-demo

 *Kubernetes basics: https://kubernetes.io/docs/tutorials/kubernetes-basics/*